workersio/alpenglow-proof/README.md

 The Lean4 development establishes safety properties through mechanically verified proofs, including the key lemmas from Section 2.9 of the whitepaper that together prove Theorem 1 (safety).
 Liveness properties are modeled in TLA+ but not yet fully proven in Lean4.

-## What's Not Included

-This verification focuses on safety properties within a single epoch.
-The following are out of scope:

-- **Liveness** - Temporal properties (eventual finalization) are not verified
-- **Multi-epoch transitions** - Validator set changes and epoch boundaries
-- **Performance bounds** - Latency and bandwidth analysis
-- **Implementation details** - Cryptographic primitives, shred-level erasure coding, exact repair algorithms
-- **Optimizations** - Optimistic block creation and pipelining optimizations

-See the design notes in [MainProtocol.tla](specs/MainProtocol.tla) for detailed modeling choices.

 ## Model Definitions

 ### TLA+ Models